 Landing #3 – Almirante Brown station

 We woke the next morning to a beautiful clear-skied day for our landing at Almirante Brown (our 2nd continental landing) in the gorgeous Paradise Harbor.
 Brown is an Argentine scientific research station.
 It was a permanent base until 1984, and now is only open during the summer season.
-The base appeared to be already closed for the season by the time we arrived there (on Feb.
+The base had just closed for the season by the time we arrived there (on Feb.
 27).
 Darn!
 It would have been interesting to meet some of the scientists, but it was still fun to walk around the area.

-The station is made up of around seven distinctively orange-colored buildings sitting on rocky outcroppings along the water which, from the ship, really stand out in contrast to the snowy white landscape behind.
+The Almirante Brown station is made up of around seven orange-colored buildings sitting on rocky outcroppings along the water which, from the ship, really stand out in contrast to the snowy white landscape behind.